-- > Generation cost method: Using the generation cost approach, price elasticity could be considered via the modelling of curtailment as generators.
-The willingness to pay would then, for instance, be established at very high levels for domestic consumers and at lower levels for a part of industrial demand. - > Total surplus method: Using the total surplus method, the modelling of demand flexibility would need to be based on a quantification of the link between price and demand for each hour, allowing a correct representation of demand response in each area.
+• Generation cost method:

+Using the generation cost approach, price elasticity could be taken into account via the modelling of curtailment as generators.
+The willingness to pay would then, for instance, be established at very high levels for domestic consumers and at lower levels for a part of industrial demand.

+• Total surplus method:

+Using the total surplus method, the modelling of demand flexibility would need to be based on a quantification of the link between price and demand for each hour, allowing a correct representation of demand response in each area.

 These methods are discussed in detail in the Annexes.
-Annex 7.1 addresses the generation cost method and Annex 7.2 addresses the total surplus method.
+Annex 6.4 addresses the generation cost method and Annex II addresses the total surplus method.

 Changes in SEW must be reported in euros per year (€/yr) for each project, for a given scenario and study year.
-In addition to the overall SEW changes, the SEW changes that are the result of integrating RES and/or variations in CO2-emissions must be reported separately as follows:
+In addition to the overall socio-economic welfare changes, the SEW changes that are the result of integrating RES and/or variations in CO2-emissions must be reported separately as follows:

-- Fuel savings due to integration of RES; and - > Avoided CO2 emission costs.
+- Fuel savings due to integration of RES; and - Avoided CO2 emission costs.

 This indicator is measured in €/yr and is, therefore, monetised by default.
 The effects of CO2 emissions, based on assumptions regarding emission costs, are monetised and reported as additional information under indicator B1.
 The effects of RES integration on SEW due to the reduction of curtailment and lower short-run variable generation costs is monetised and reported as additional information under indicator B1.

-Independent of the methodology used to calculate the SEW, the result will be given as a single value in €/yr as received by the respective methodology (i. e. no summation of the values achieved by the different methods) plus additional information on the RES and CO2 impact on the SEW and in case of combined market and redispatch calculations (see section 6.3 option 2) the SEW will be additionally displayed as SEW (cross border) and SEW (internal).
+Independent of the methodology used to calculate the SEW, the result will be given as a single value in ε /yr as received by the respective methodology (i.e., no summation of the values achieved by the different methods) plus additional information on the RES and CO2 impact on the SEW.